 - If a case cannot be successfully defended, after talking with you we will negotiate a settlement on your behalf.
 This may involve making some admissions, but this will be agreed with you beforehand.

 - Sometimes a case cannot be successfully defended because of non-clinical factors, the most common one being a lack of adequate clinical notes.
 Remember that records are a key part of patient care and can provide vital evidence if your standard of care is called into question.

 - Before a decision is made in a more difficult case, it may be reviewed by our Dental Advisory Committee, which is made up of practising dental professionals, all experts in their field.

 - Cases are also considered by the MDU's cases committee and case management committee, which are also made up of clinicians.

 - If a claim goes to trial, the judge may decide not to accept an expert's evidence if it does not stand up to close examination.
 In the end, it's up to a judge to determine if the standard of care was acceptable.

 Whether a claim is ended, settled before trial, settled at trial or found in favour of the member, the legal costs may be high on both sides.

-This guidance was correct at publication 12/07/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 12/07/2018.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.